fostroll/corpuscula/doc/README_ITEMS.md

 If you need your own version of names' database, you can change arguments of the call of the function `load_names_db` at the bottom of the `load_names.py` script and re-run it.
-The script put its result to the root of the
+The script put its result to the directory where you run it.
-***Corpuscula*** distributive directory.

 **NB:**: Before running the script, unpack the archive `names.zip` in the `data` directory.